ghc-proposals/ghc-proposals/proposals/0000-std-experimental.rst

 The authors believe the benefit of clearly separating experimental and those that adhere to a more rigourous change evolution easily offsets the costs for both end users and feature developers.
-For developers of experimental feature this also means they reserve the rigth to break them without warning in backwards incompatible ways at any moment in time leading to significantly lighter processes for experimental features.
+For developers of experimental feature this also means they reserve the right to break them without warning in backwards incompatible ways at any moment in time leading to significantly lighter processes for experimental features.